pfnet-research/menoh-java/README.md

 	...
 ```

-If you fall into this situation, you need to configure the system property (`jna.library.path`) or install the library file to the JVM classpath or the system library path depend on your platform (`PATH` on Windows, `LD_LIBRARY_PATH` on Linux and `DYLD_LIBRARY_PATH` on OSX).
+If you fall into this situation, you need to configure the system property (`jna.library.path`) or install the library file to the JVM classpath or the system library path, which depends on your platform (`PATH` on Windows, `LD_LIBRARY_PATH` on Linux and `DYLD_LIBRARY_PATH` on OSX).
 See the [JNA's document](https://github.com/java-native-access/jna/blob/master/www/GettingStarted.md) for more details.

 To inspect the problem, you may set the system property `jna.debug_load=true` to know what is getting wrong: